yonahd/kor/README.md

 # Kor - Kubernetes Orphaned Resources Finder

-Kor is a CLI tool to discover unused Kubernetes resources.
+Kor is a tool to discover unused Kubernetes resources.
 Currently, Kor can identify and list unused:
 - ConfigMaps
 - Secrets.
 - Services